LucienBrule/gpu-scoring-tool/.junie/guidelines.md

 ### Task Lifecycle:

 - Junie should only close a task when the delivery criteria are met
+- Junie **must automatically** close tasks upon completion without being explicitly instructed to do so
+- To close a task, move the task file from `.junie/tasks/open/` to `.junie/tasks/closed/`
 - If a task is explored but not completed, **do not close it**
-- Upon closure, if possible, Junie should append a short summary or comment block describing what was done, learned, or blocked
+- Upon closure, Junie **must** append a short summary or comment block describing what was done, learned, or blocked

 ---